samdjstevens/ecs-microservices-workshop/docs/cluster.md

 slug: /creating-the-ecs-cluster
 ---

-The first thing we must do when using AWS ECS is to create a [cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html), which is a **logical grouping of tasks or services**.
+The first thing we must do when using AWS ECS is to create a [cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/clusters.html).
 We will be using [AWS Fargate](https://aws.amazon.com/fargate/) to run our tasks, which means we don't need to worry about provisioning any EC2 instances for our cluster, as AWS will take care of this for us.

 ## Creating the ECS Cluster with CDK